‘Cheech and Chong’ coming to Packard Music Hall in Warren

-WARREN, Ohio (WKBN) – “Cheech and Chong” will be coming to Packard Music Hall in Warren next year.
+WARREN, Ohio (WYTV) – “Cheech and Chong” will be coming to Packard Music Hall in Warren next year.

 The comedy duo, Richard “Cheech” Marin and Tommy Chong, have a show planned for 8 p.m.
 October 1, 2021 with special guest Shelby Chong.